Tris(bipyridine)ruthenium(II) chloride: Photochemistry of [Ru(bpy)3](2+)

-[Ru(bpy)_{3}]^{2+} absorbs ultraviolet and visible light.
-Aqueous solutions of [Ru(bpy)_{3}]Cl_{2} are orange due to a strong MLCT absorption at 452 ± 3 nm (extinction coefficient of 14,600 M^{−1}cm^{−1}).
+[Ru(bpy)3](2+) absorbs ultraviolet and visible light.
+Aqueous solutions of Ru(bpy)3Cl2 are orange due to a strong MLCT absorption at 452 ± 3 nm (extinction coefficient of 14,600 M^{−1}cm^{−1}).
 Further absorption bands are found at 285 nm corresponding to ligand centered π^{*}← π transitions and a weak transition around 350 nm (d-d transition).
 Light absorption results in formation of an excited state have a relatively long lifetime of 890 ns in acetonitrile and 650 ns in water.
 The excited state relaxes to the ground state by emission of a photon or non-radiative relaxation.
 The quantum yield is 2.8% in air-saturated water at 298 K and the emission maximum wavelength is 620 nm.
 The long lifetime of the excited state is attributed to the fact that it is triplet, whereas the ground state is a singlet state and in part due to the fact that the structure of the molecule allows for charge separation.
 Singlet-triplet transitions are forbidden and therefore often slow.

-Like all molecular excited states, the triplet excited state of [Ru(bpy)_{3}]^{2+} has both stronger oxidizing and reducing properties than its ground state.
-This situation arises because the excited state can be described as an Ru^{3+} complex containing a bpy^{•−} radical anion as a ligand.
-Thus, the photochemical properties of [Ru(bpy)_{3}]^{2+} are reminiscent of the photosynthetic assembly, which also involves separation of an electron and a hole.
+Like all molecular excited states, the triplet excited state of [Ru(bpy)3](2+) has both stronger oxidizing and reducing properties than its ground state.
+This situation arises because the excited state can be described as an Ru(3+) complex containing a bpy^{•−} radical anion as a ligand.
+Thus, the photochemical properties of [Ru(bpy)3](2+) are reminiscent of the photosynthetic assembly, which also involves separation of an electron and a hole.

-[Ru(bpy)_{3}]^{2+} has been examined as a photosensitizer for both the oxidation and reduction of water.
-Upon absorbing a photon, [Ru(bpy)_{3}]^{2+} converts to the aforementioned triplet state, denoted [Ru(bpy)_{3}]^{2+}*.
-This species transfers an electron, located on one bpy ligand, to a sacrificial oxidant such as peroxodisulfate (S_{2}O_{8}^{2−}).
-The resulting [Ru(bpy)_{3}]^{3+} is a powerful oxidant and oxidizes water into O_{2} and protons via a catalyst.
-Alternatively, the reducing power of [Ru(bpy)_{3}]^{2+}* can be harnessed to reduce methylviologen, a recyclable carrier of electrons, which in turn reduces protons at a platinum catalyst.
-For this process to be catalytic, a sacrificial reductant, such as EDTA^{4−} or triethanolamine is provided to return the Ru(III) back to Ru(II).
+[Ru(bpy)3](2+) has been examined as a photosensitizer for both the oxidation and reduction of water.
+Upon absorbing a photon, [Ru(bpy)3](2+) converts to the aforementioned triplet state, denoted [Ru(bpy)3](2+)*.
+This species transfers an electron, located on one bpy ligand, to a sacrificial oxidant such as peroxodisulfate (S2O_{8}(2−)).
+The resulting [Ru(bpy)3](3+) is a powerful oxidant and oxidizes water into O2 and protons via a catalyst.
+Alternatively, the reducing power of [Ru(bpy)3](2+)* can be harnessed to reduce methylviologen, a recyclable carrier of electrons, which in turn reduces protons at a platinum catalyst.
+For this process to be catalytic, a sacrificial reductant, such as link=EDTA|EDTA(4−) or triethanolamine is provided to return the Ru(III) back to Ru(II).

-Derivatives of [Ru(bpy)_{3}]^{2+} are numerous.
+Derivatives of [Ru(bpy)3](2+) are numerous.
 Such complexes are widely discussed for applications in biodiagnostics, photovoltaics and organic light-emitting diode, but no derivative has been commercialized.
-Application of [Ru(bpy)_{3}]^{2+} and its derivatives to fabrication of optical chemical sensors is arguably one of the most successful areas so far.
+Application of [Ru(bpy)3](2+) and its derivatives to fabrication of optical chemical sensors is arguably one of the most successful areas so far.